buglabs/dweetio-client/README.md

     // If there was a problem, err will be returned, otherwise the lock was successful.

 });

+// To remove a lock no matter what it's attached to dweetio.remove_lock("my-lock", "my-key", function(err){

+    // If there was a problem, err will be returned, otherwise the lock was successful.

+});
 ```

 ### Copyright & License